korovev/korovev/README.md

 ### Hi.
-Luca here
+Luca here.

-I'm a passionate PhD student in Computer Science Engineering doing research in Underwater IoT.
+I'm a PhD student in Computer Science Engineering doing research in Underwater IoT.
-My current focus are Reinforcement Learning-based communication protocols for networks of Underwater Autonomous Vehicles.
+My current focus are Learning-based communication and navigation protocols for networks of Underwater Autonomous Vehicles.
 Sapienza Università di Roma is my cosy home where I also pursued my B.Sc. and M.Sc. in Computer Science.

 <!--